manishrnl/Sample/Bundled_Software/readme.md

    Authentication and admin approval are required for other roles like **Librarians, Staff, Teachers, and Admin**.

 6. **Admin Approval Required**
-   Without admin approval, you will not have access to the software.
+   Without admin approval, you will not have access to the software.Signing in as others will first ask for admin approval .
+Once approved by admin , your profile will be validated and thereafter you can use it.

 7. **Testing the Software**
    For checking purposes, sign in as a **student**.